bitcoin/bitcoin/doc/bootstrap.md

 ### Bootstrap the Blockchain Synchronization

 Normally the Bitcoin client will download the transaction and network information, called the blockchain, from the network by syncing with the other clients.
-This can be a process that can take multiple days as the [Bitcoin blockchain](https://blockchain.info/charts/blocks-size) is growing bigger and bigger for each day.
+This process can take quite some time as the [Bitcoin blockchain](https://blockchain.info/charts/blocks-size) is growing bigger and bigger for each day.
 Luckily there is a safe and fast way to speed up this process.
 We'll show you how to bootstrap your blockchain to bring your client up to speed in just a few simple steps.

 ### Requirements